 2. It’s big!

-Spanning over four kilometres, Inverness beach starts past the Southernmost tip of Cabot Links and runs along the coast all the way to the site of our second golf course, Cabot Cliffs.
-This means there’s enough space for a walk - or even a run - along the gorgeous oceanfront.
+Spanning over four kilometres, Inverness Beach starts past the southernmost tip of Cabot Links and runs along the coast all the way to Cabot Cliffs.
+This means there’s enough space for a walk (or even a run) along the gorgeous oceanfront.

 3. It’s less than 5 minutes from Cabot Links

-When our guests ask us what they should do here when they’re not golfing, our first answer is always “head to the beach!” and many are surprised at just how easy that is.
-Getting to Inverness Beach from Cabot Links couldn’t be easier.
-You can make the short walk in just minutes or, if you’re stopping at the beach on your way back from touring the Cabot Trail, there is free public parking available right at the beach.
+When our guests ask us what they should do here when they’re not golfing, our first answer is always, “Head to the beach!”
+Getting to Inverness Beach from Cabot Links couldn’t be easier, since you can make the short walk in just minutes.
+(By the way, if want to catch some rays on your way back from touring the Cabot Trail, there is free public parking available right at Inverness Beach.)

 4. You can eat lunch right on the beach

-With the Beach Cafe providing made-to-order lunches, snacks and nonalcoholic beverages at the edge of the beach, it’s easy to spend an entire day enjoying the sun and sand without ever having to leave.
-Stop by and say hi to the legendary Jim and Doug Ryan while you’re there!
+With the Beach Cafe providing made-to-order lunches, snacks, and non-alcoholic beverages at the edge of Inverness Beach, it’s easy to spend an entire day enjoying the sun and sand without ever having to leave.

 5. A Lifeguard is on duty

-In addition to being warm, expansive and close, Inverness Beach also boasts lifeguards so you can enjoy your time at the beach knowing that you’re swimming at one of the few lifeguarded beaches in the province of Nova Scotia.
-Our fully trained lifeguards are on duty from 10 AM-6 PM seven days a week.
+In addition to being warm, expansive, and close, Inverness Beach also boasts lifeguards so you can enjoy your time, knowing that you’re swimming at one of the few lifeguarded beaches in Nova Scotia.
+Our fully trained lifeguards are on duty from 10:00am – 6:00pm, seven days a week.